jcs-instructor/mobtimer/backlog.md

     - [x] Fix two tests marked as skip
   - [ ] // todo: next: rename as MobTimerRequests (capitalize)
   - [ ] merge back onto main branch (from move-files-to-api)
+  - [ ] Get rid of functions for each request that have json.stringify, and make a helper function that does json.stringify + socket.send together
   - [ ] Consider more ways to reduce number of places have to make a change when add a new request/response type.
 Consider proxy generation.
         (We currently have a lot of code to insure strong typing, but proxy generation could remove one or two steps, possibly.)
 If making a change, try adding a new feature, e.g., Add Cancel (timer) function